cyberofficial/CyberPatchMaker/docs/downgrade-guide.md

 This will:
 1. Verify current version is 1.0.3
-2. Create backup of 1.0.3
+2. **Create selective backup** of files being changed (modified/deleted from 1.0.3) in `C:\Production\MyApp\backup.cyberpatcher`
-3. Apply downgrade operations
+3. Apply downgrade operations (transform 1.0.3 → 1.0.2)
 4. Verify result is 1.0.2
-5. Remove backup on success
+5. **Preserve backup** for manual rollback to 1.0.3 if needed

+**Backup System Benefit:** Downgrade backup only contains changed files (minimal disk space), preserved with mirror structure for easy restoration.

 ---